What Happens in a Group?

 Do I have to register?

 When you first attend CornerHouse you will be asked to complete a registration form.
 The information on this form is held confidentially within CornerHouse and gives us the necessary information should we need to contact you.
+See our Privacy Notice here for more information about your data.

 Are my details confidential?